-One way we have reduced costs is by moving production to the extent possible from high-labor-cost markets, such as the United States and Western Europe, to lower-labor-cost markets, such as the Czech Republic, Israel, India, Malaysia, Mexico, the People's Republic of China, and the Philippines.
+Historically, our primary cost reduction technique was through the transfer of production to the extent possible from high-labor-cost markets, such as the United States and Western Europe, to lower-labor-cost markets, such as the Czech Republic, Israel, India, Malaysia, Mexico, the People's Republic of China, and the Philippines.
 The percentage of our total headcount in lower-labor-cost countries is a measure of the extent to which we are successful in implementing this program.
-This percentage was 74.6% at the end of 2008, 74.0% at the end of 2007, 74.2% at the end of 2006, and 57% when this program began in 2001.
+This percentage was 74.6% at the end of 2009, 74.6% at the end of 2008, 74.0% at the end of 2007, and 57% when this program began in 2001.
 Our long-term target is to have between 75% and 80% of our headcount in lower-labor-cost countries.
+As we approach, and then maintain, this target headcount allocation, our cost reduction efforts are more directed towards consolidating facilities and other cost cutting measures to control fixed costs, rather than transfers of production to lower-labor-cost markets.

 These production transfers and other long-term cost cutting measures require us to initially incur significant severance and other exit costs and to record losses on excess buildings and equipment.
 We anticipate that we will realize the benefits of our restructuring through lower labor costs and other operating expenses in future periods.
-Between 2001 and 2008, we recorded, in the consolidated statements of operations, restructuring and severance costs totaling \$285 million and related asset write-downs totaling \$86 million in order to reduce our cost structure going forward.
+Between 2001 and 2009, we recorded, in the consolidated statements of operations, restructuring and severance costs totaling \$323 million and related asset write-downs totaling \$87 million in order to reduce our cost structure going forward.
 We have realized, and expect to continue to realize, significant annual net cost savings associated with these restructuring activities.

 A primary tenet of our business strategy is the expansion within the electronic components industry through acquisitions.
-Our acquisition strategy relies upon reducing selling, general, and administrative expenses through the integration or elimination of redundant sales offices and administrative functions at acquired companies, and achieving significant production cost savings through the transfer and expansion of manufacturing operations to countries where we can benefit from lower labor costs and available tax and other government-sponsored incentives.
-These plant closure and employee termination costs subsequent to acquisitions are also integral to our cost reduction programs, although these amounts were not significant in the years ended December 31, 2008, 2007, and 2006.
+In addition to the objectives of broadening our product portfolio and increasing our market reach, our acquisition strategy includes a focus on reducing selling, general, and administrative expenses through the integration or elimination of redundant sales offices and administrative functions at acquired companies, and achieving significant production cost savings through the transfer and expansion of manufacturing operations to countries where we can benefit from lower labor costs and available tax and other government-sponsored incentives.
+These plant closure and employee termination costs subsequent to acquisitions are also integral to our cost reduction programs, although these amounts were not significant in the years ended December 31, 2009, 2008 and 2007.